logicalclocks/hops-docs/docs/user_guide/tensorflow/hops.rst

 In order to easily copy datasets from your working space and your HopsWorks project the ``hdfs.copy_from_project`` and ``hdfs.copy_to_project`` should be used.

 ::

+    # -- How to copy a dataset from your HopsWorks project --

     # When using the Python Kernel
     # This code will copy the file mydata.json in the Resources dataset and place it in the root of your PDIR directory
     from hops import hdfs